 Line Blue starts every hour from 7.56 to 15.56 with stops at Hilton Molino Stucky, Zattere, San Marco, Lido, Murano, and Airport.
 From the Airport, line Blue is at 7.15, 8.15 and every hour from 9.00 to 15.00.
 Be aware that it takes nearly two hours for the whole itinerary, but less than 30 minutes to and from San Marco.

 Line Red only runs from April to early November every 30 minutes in the morning and then every hour until evening.
 The ticket from the cruise terminal costs €8 for any stop in Venice, €10 for Lido and Murano, €15 for the airport.
 Roundtrip tickets allow you to save something, and online you can save a little more.

-A Prontopia local is available at any time to help you get to the cruise terminal or the other way round.
+A Prontopia local assistant is available at any time to help you get to the cruise terminal or the other way round.
 Book your connection here.

 ©Photo Credits: Alilaguna Passing (Photo by Author); Working Ferry (Photo by Mael Balland on Unsplash); Cruise (Photo by Leonardo Yip on Unsplash)